A Database System component is responsible for interaction with RDBMS. It enables the following capabilities:

 Read more on DoctrineBundle Configuration for more information.

-PGTune calculate configuration for PostgreSQL is based on the maximum performance for a given hardware configuration.
-It is not a silver bullet for the optimization settings of PostgreSQL.
-Many settings depend not only on the hardware configuration, but also on the size of the database, the number of clients and the complexity of queries.
-To optimally configure the database, take into account all of these parameters.
+The PGTune calculate configuration for PostgreSQL is based on the maximum performance for a given hardware configuration.
+However, it is not a silver bullet for the optimization settings of PostgreSQL.
+Many settings depend not only on the hardware configuration but also on the size of the database, the number of clients, and the complexity of queries.
+To optimally configure the database, consider all of these parameters.

-Sometimes OS read/writes can slow down the performance of the database server, especially if located on the same hard drive.
-Instead, it is recommended to use separate hard drive (preferably a SSD) for the database service.
+Sometimes OS read/writes can slow down the database server’s performance, primarily if located on the same hard drive.
+Instead, we recommend using a separate hard drive (preferably an SSD) for the database service.

-Do not select All (SELECT *) columns when only certain fields are required.
-Broadly speaking, the fewer columns you ask for, the less data must be loaded from disk when processing your query and less data to send over network.
-If only columns stored in index are requested, data will be loaded only from the index without reading data from the table.
-This recommendation should be followed while working with complex queries that return a known set of fields: the repository methods that are not designed to return entity, datagrid queries, etc.
+Do not select All (SELECT *) columns when only specific fields are required.
+The fewer columns you ask for, the fewer data must be loaded from the disk when processing your query and fewer data to send over the network.
+If only columns stored in the index are requested, data will be loaded only from the index without reading data from the table.
+Follow this recommendation while working with complex queries that return a known set of fields: the repository methods not designed to return entity, datagrid queries, etc.

 Add indexes only under the following circumstances:

-- When you know how table will be queried
+When you know how the table will be queried

-- When you know that the index field will be a part of the where clause
+When you know that the index field will be part of the where clause

-When metadata caching is turned on than any changes to entity will be not seen by doctrine until cache refresh.
-Remember to clear metadata cache any time when metadata was changed.
+When metadata caching is turned on, any changes to the entity will not be seen by doctrine until cache refresh.
+Remember to clear the metadata cache any time when metadata is changed.

-Doctrine ORM, like most ORMs, is performing a process called Hydration when converting database results into objects.
+Doctrine ORM, like most ORMs, performs a process called Hydration when converting database results into objects.
 This process usually involves reading a record from a database result and then converting the column values into an object’s properties.
 It may lead to performance degradation when several collections are hydrated in one query.
 The process of hydration becomes extremely expensive when more than 2 LEFT JOIN operations clauses are part of queries.
-More details on this topic may be found in the Doctrine ORM Hydration Performance Optimization article.
-Before any query optimization, first EXPLAIN it on both supported Database platform and see how query is processed by RDBMS.
+You can find more details on this topic in the Doctrine ORM Hydration Performance Optimization article.
+Before any query optimization, first EXPLAIN it on both supported Database platforms and see how RDBMS processes the query.
 See Using Explain and Explain Output for more information.

 To protect your query by ACL, call AclHelper:apply to apply ACL restrictions to a given query.

 All logs must follow Logging Conventions.
-Logs should not contains sensitive data like credit card numbers, passwords, etc. Enable MySQL Slow query Logs for logging slow queries.
-This can help to determine issues with database and help to debug them.
+Logs should not contain sensitive data like credit card numbers, passwords, etc. Enable PostgreSQL Slow query Logs for logging slow queries.
+This can help to determine issues with the database and help to debug them.